GabrieleGhisleni/EnergyProject/README.md

          *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
    2.  `Generation -> Renewable Generation`, selecting only *Biomass*.

-The generation data must come togheter! you can see how they look like at the following links:
+The generation data must come together!
+You can see how they look like at the following links:
 - [Load data]
 - [Biomass data], [Energy balance data]